What Is Influencer Marketing - The Complete Guide of 2024

 The Current State Of Influencer Marketing

-As 2023 progresses, it is noteworthy that the global influencer marketing value has more than doubled since 2019, currently valued at 16.4 billion US dollars, according to Statista.
-Experts confidently expect this rate of growth to continue to expand exponentially as influencer endorsement continues to churn out unbeatable profit & benefits for brands via their collaboration with creators.
+This means brands will allocate a sizable amount from their marketing budget to influencer partnerships to grow customer engagement and reach.
+Experts confidently expect this rate of growth to continue to expand exponentially as influencer endorsement continues to churn out unbeatable profit and benefits for brands via their collaboration with creators.

 The State of Influencer Marketing in India